 having worked from my home over the first three years, I was so excited to move into my own dedicated studio in early 2018. the space sits within the donegal craft village and offers me the ideal space to create both letterpress and linoprint paper goods.

-it was also in mid 2018 that I added a restored flatbed korrex proofing press, this allows me to create larger prints.
+it was also in mid 2018 that I added a restored flatbed korrex proofing letterpress, this allows me to create larger prints.

 having searched the world for wooden type, I was both surprised and delighted to find twenty drawers of vintage wood type in storage just forty miles from donegal town. the flatbed and wooden type combined have opened up a new range of prints that are available at the studio and online.